GameServersHub-LLC/Knowledgebase/docs/Knowledgebase/Path of Titans/Setup/Path-of-Titans-RCON-Config.md

 title: RCON Configuration
 ---

+---

+## title: PlaceHolder

-# Path of Titans RCON Configuration
+# Path of Titans Path of Titans RCON Configuration

 You can use Source RCON protocol to help moderate your server.
 You can configure and setup RCON with the following steps.